-- (i) SCCSA provides representative jerseys for each team.
-Players are required to purchase their own shorts, socks, travelling shirt and jacket. - (ii) This strip must not be worn unless playing an authorised representative match.
+- (i) SCCSA provides representative jerseys for each team to be purchased by the players.
+Players are also required to purchase their own shorts, socks, travelling shirt and jacket. - (ii) This strip must not be worn unless playing an authorised representative match.
 No alternative playing strip is permitted to be worn by an SCCSA representative team without prior approval.